Betty Behrens: Academic career

-Behrens then turned to a new topic, the French Ancien Régime and the French Revolution.
+Behrens turned to a new topic, the French Ancien Régime and the French Revolution.
 She wrote attacks on the prevailing Marxist view of the causes of the revolution.
 In 1967, she published her magnum opus, The Ancien Régime.
 The book brought her short-term fame and a place among the Anglo-American intellectual élite.
-That year, she also moved from Newnham College to Clare Hall, a newly founded postgraduate-only college of the University of Cambridge.
+That year, she moved from Newnham College to Clare Hall, a newly founded postgraduate-only college of the University of Cambridge.

 She retired from full-time academia in 1972, but continued to be an active academic as a fellow emerita of Clare Hall from 1972 to 1986.
 Her final book, Society, government and the Enlightenment: the experiences of eighteenth-century France and Prussia, was published in 1985; she was eighty-one.

 Personal life

 In 1966, Behrens married E. H. Carr, a fellow historian and former diplomat.
 By the time of his death in 1982, they had been living apart for a number of years.

 Behrens died on 3 January 1989.